Chase-Percy/cpdev/content/project/big-balls-roll.md

 ### GUI

 The GUI was implemented using the __[Nuklear](https://github.com/Immediate-Mode-UI/Nuklear)__ immediate mode GUI library.
-With minimal documentation it was quite a challenge to implement, and at multiple times I was required to read through hundreds of lines of source code to figure out why something wasn't behaving as expected.
+With minimal documentation, it was quite a challenge to implement, and multiple times I was required to read through hundreds of lines of source code to figure out why something wasn't behaving as expected.
 {{< spacer >}}
 {{< lazyimg src="/img/bbr/gui.png" class="lazyimg" >}}